Nextpeer/Nextpeer-libgdx/README.md

 	}

 <a id="ForfeitingaTournament"></a>
-##Forfeiting A Tournament
+## Forfeiting a Tournament
 When a player wishes to exit the game mid-tournament, Nextpeer needs to be notified so that it can remove that player from the tournament.
 In `GameScreen.java`, find the `updatePaused()` method and inside it locate the section where the user opts to return to the main menu.
-There, we’ll add a call to `reportForfeitForCurrentTournament()` of the Tournaments object if the user wish to exit the game.
+Add a call to `reportForfeitForCurrentTournament()`:

 	if (OverlapTester.pointInRectangle(quitBounds, touchPoint.x, touchPoint.y)) {
 		Assets.playSound(Assets.clickSound);